WICG/storage-foundation-api-explainer/README.md

 [Chrome filesystem](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestFileSystem).

 ## Security Considerations

+Modern storage Web APIs, such as WebSQL and IndexedDB, are origin-bound.
+This means that databases created through these APIs are only accessible to the creating origin.
+It also means that they won’t be accessible from opaque origins (including file://).
+In order to maintain the same separation, the NativeIO API should also be origin-bound, i.e., the files created by an origin will be sandboxed to that single origin (which, similarly to other APIs, may include also extension origins).

 The API will have similar security policies to the one used in modern web storage APIs.
 Access to files will be isolated per origin.
 Quota checks will be